phetsims/natural-selection/doc/model.md

 A genotype can be abbreviated by using letters to represent an individual's alleles.
 Conventions for abbreviation vary, and the section below describes the convention used in this simulation.

-_**Phenotype**_ is the appearance of the organism.
+_**Phenotype**_ is the appearance of the organism, the manifestation of the genotype.
 For homozygous individuals, appearance is straightforward, since the alleles are identical.
 For heterozygous individuals, appearance is determined by the dominant allele.

 Genotype abbreviation: